anahitasocial/anahita-standard/README.md

 Then run the following command from your project root.
 This will copy the photos package into your root packages directory

-     cp -r vendor/anahita/anahita/src/packages/photos/ packages/photos
+     cp -r vendor/anahita/anahita/packages/photos/ packages/photos

+Then open the ROOT/packages/photos/composer.json and change the name from "anahita/photos" to "myproject/photos",

-If you do `php anahita package:list` you can see now photo shows under the custom packages.
+If you do `php anahita package:list` you can see now photo shows under the myproject packages.
 Those are your packages.
 Now run the following command to install the photos app

-    php anahita package:install photos
+    php anahita package:install "myproject/photos"

-Now you can makes changes in the photos code at ROOT/pakcages/photos and see the results.
+Now you can makes changes in the photos code at ROOT/pakcages/photos/src and see the results.

 **Note**